OPEN-NEXT/OKH-LOSH/OTRL.md

 **THIS INCLUDES:**

-- an attestation from a confirmity assessment body according to DIN SPEC 3105-2 (or equivalent proofs of conformity as e.g. through an OSHWA certification or a RYF certification).
+- an attestation from a confirmity assessment body according to DIN SPEC 3105-2 (or equivalent proofs of conformity as e.g. through an OSHWA certification, a RYF certification or a scientific publication including the technical documentation).

 <!-- `relevant release`